top of page

 Atmosphere 3

-The atmosphere is enhanced by the band, cheerleaders and dance team who perform throughout the game.
 The two large digital scoreboards at each end of the court are clear but do not provide replays.
 A small auxiliary board or ribbon board with in game statistics would be a welcome addition.
 The sound system is excellent, but probably a touch too loud.
-The public address system is a bit garbled.
+The problem is when the crowd is small or not energetic smaller venues tend to pump up the volume to compensate for the lack of crowd noise.

 Fordham Dance Team, Photo by Greg Venuto, Stadium Journey